nowol/NoWoL.TestingUtilities/readme.md

 # nwl.TestingUtilities

-nwl.TestingUtilities is a collection of testing utilities for C# development.
+NoWoL.TestingUtilities is a collection of testing utilities for C# development.
 Presently it contains helper methods to help test parameters validation for constructor and public methods.

 ## Installation

-You can install the `nwl.TestingUtilities` packages using your favorite Nuget package manager.
+You can install the `NoWoL.TestingUtilities` packages using your favorite Nuget package manager.

 ## Usage